jvoisin/mat2/README.md

-  -h, --help         show this help message and exit -v, --version      show program's version number and exit -l, --list         list all supported fileformats -c, --check        check if a file is free of harmful metadatas -s, --show         list all the harmful metadata of a file without removing
+  -h, --help         show this help message and exit -v, --version      show program's version number and exit -l, --list         list all supported fileformats -s, --show         list all the harmful metadata of a file without removing
                      them
   -L, --lightweight  remove SOME metadata
 ```

+# Notes about detecting metadata

+While MAT2 is doing its very best to display metadata when the `--show` flag is
+passed, it doesn't mean that a file is clean from any metadata if MAT2 doesn't
+show any.
+There is no reliable way to detect every single possible metadata for
+complex file formats.

+This is why you shouldn't rely on metadata's presence to decide if your file must
+be cleaned or not.

 # Related software

-- The first iteration of [MAT](http://mat.boum.org)
+- The first iteration of [MAT](https://mat.boum.org)
 - [Exiftool](https://sno.phy.queensu.ca/~phil/exiftool/mat)
 - [pdf-redact-tools](https://github.com/firstlookmedia/pdf-redact-tools), that
 	tries to deal with *printer dots* too.